-I’m Maxim Perumal (Maxim xyz) and when my best friend Gabriel Combe and I were 15 years old we built our own VR headset because we couldn't afford to buy one.
-It became Relativty, one of the most popular open-source VR headset.
+Hi!
+I’m Maxime Coutte-Peroumal and when my best friend Gabriel Combe and I were 15 years old we built our own VR headset because we couldn't afford to buy one.
+It became Relativty.

 Relativty is not a consumer product.
 We made Relativty in my bedroom with a soldering iron and a 3D printer and we expect you to do the same: build it yourself.